 - Defended Fortune 500 company against claims for race discrimination and retaliation, and violations of ERISA, brought by a minority employee discharged by new manager after more than 25 years of service.
 Following limited discovery, claims were settled favorably to client.

 - Served as second chair in defense of claims that the formation and operation of the Oregon State Bar Professional Liability Fund violated federal antitrust law, including 15 USC §1, Sherman Act, and established record demonstrating applicability of the Noerr-Pennington defense.
 The Ninth Circuit Court of Appeals affirmed the U.S. District Court’s decision that the operation of the Professional Liability Fund falls within the Noerr-Pennington exception to anticompetitive conduct.

-- Represented Susan Kuhnhausen against Michael Kuhnhausen, Sr., her estranged ex-husband, who pled guilty to solicitation to murder her and is currently serving an eight-year prison term.
-In defense of her own life during the attack by Edward Haffey, Mr. Haffey died.
+- Represented Susan Kuhnhausen against Michael Kuhnhausen, Sr., her estranged ex-husband, who pled guilty to solicitation to murder her and was sentenced to an eight-year prison term.
+In defense of her own life during the attack by Edward Haffey, hired by the ex-husband, Mr. Haffey died.
 The jury awarded Ms. Kuhnhausen $1 million in emotional distress damages.